Ugonna Onyenso

-Ugonna Kingsley Onyenso (born 25 September 2004) is a Nigerian college basketball player for the Virginia Cavaliers.
-He will be a senior in 2025-26.
-He previously played for the Kentucky Wildcats and the Kansas State Wildcats.
-He also plays for the Nigeria national team, where he is the youngest player to ever play for the team at age 17.
-Standing at 7 ft 0 in (2.11 m) with a wing span of 7 ft 5 in (2.26 m), he plays the center position.
+Ugonna Kingsley Onyenso (born 25 September 2004) is a Nigerian basketball player for the Detroit Pistons of the National Basketball Association (NBA), on a two-way contract with the Motor City Cruise of the NBA G League.
+He played college basketball for the Kentucky Wildcats, Kansas State Wildcats and Virginia Cavaliers.
+He has also played for the Nigeria national team, where he was the youngest player to ever play for the team at age 17.

+Onyenso was selected with the 53rd overall pick in the 2026 NBA draft by the Houston Rockets, traded to the New York Knicks, then subsequently acquired by the Detroit Pistons.

 Early career

 Born in Owerri, Onyenso played football as a kid before a local coach proposed playing basketball to him.
 Kingsley was a student-athlete at the NBA Academy Africa in Thiès, Senegal, where he played for three years.

 In January 2021, he moved to the United States to play for the Putnam Science Academy in Putnam, Connecticut.
-With Putnam, Onyenso averaged 13.2 points, 9.2 rebounds and 2.7 blocks per game as the team went 20-0 during his tenure there.
+With Putnam, Onyenso averaged 13.2 points, 9.2 rebounds and 2.7 blocks per game as the team went 20–0 during his tenure there.

 In August 2021, he also played for Team England of the Amateur Athletic Union (AAU).
 He played in the 2022 NBA Academy Games and averaged 13.2 points, 9.2 rebounds and 2.7 blocks per game.

 College career

 On August 2, 2022, Onyenso committed to Kentucky, choosing them over Kansas, Memphis and Oklahoma.
+He played sparingly as a freshman.
+Onyenso missed the first month on his sophomore season with a foot injury but averaged 3.6 points, 4.8 rebounds and 2.8 blocked shots per game.
+Following the season, he entered the 2024 NBA draft before withdrawing and transferring to Kansas State.
+Onyenso averaged 2.8 points, 2.4 rebounds and 0.9 blocks per game for Kansas State.
+He entered the transfer portal again after the season, ultimately landing at Virginia.
+Onyenso averaged 6.5 points and 4.9 rebounds per game in 36 games.
+He was named to the ACC All-Defensive team.

+Professional career

+On June 24, 2026, Onyenso was selected by the Houston Rockets with the 53rd overall pick in the 2026 NBA draft, afterward was traded to the New York Knicks, and lastly to the Detroit Pistons for cash considerations.
+He was later signed to a two-way contract with the Pistons.